Banner

 23 February (Part 2) - Railing at blocks, blockages and balls

 I used to take a certain amount of pride in being able to say that I only visited Bexleyheath once a year; to pick up last minute Christmas bits.
-I’ve never seen the attraction of shopping, but now I find myself in or near Bexleyheath Broadway at least once a week.
+I’ve never seen the attraction of shopping, but now I find myself in or near Bexleyheath Broadway at least once a week - for photos, not for shopping.

 Mayplace Road